Great North Air Ambulance: History

 G-GNAA on a call-out in 2008.

 The air ambulance service began in 1994 with the leased Eurocopter AS350 Écureuil helicopter G-NAAS.
 MBB Bo 105 helicopters were operated from 2003, and an MD 902 from 2006.
 2006 also saw the introduction of the first Dauphin helicopter, G-HEMS.
 In 2010, the charity consolidated around a fleet of three Dauphin N2 helicopters, which were the first aircraft it owned.
 This ended the practice of leasing aircraft, which created financial issues.
 Two of these three Dauphin N2 helicopters were later replaced by newer Dauphin N3 helicopters G-NHAD and G-NHAE between 2019 and 2020.
 This was done to mitigate the risk involved with flying older aircraft.

 In the media

-From 8 March 2018, the charity appeared on Channel 4's TV programme Emergency Helicopter Medics, which followed the crews responding and treating emergency patients.
+From 8 March 2018, the charity appeared on the Channel 4 TV programme Emergency Helicopter Medics, which followed the crews responding and treating emergency patients.
 Other air ambulances that featured in the show include Thames Valley Air Ambulance and East Anglian Air Ambulance.